Accuracy International AWM: British Armed Forces

 The British Armed Forces adopted the AWM rifle chambered in .338 Lapua Magnum as the L115A1 Long Range Rifle.
 The British L115A1 rifles are outfitted with Schmidt & Bender 3-12×50 mm PM II/MILITARY MK II 3-12×50 mm 0.1 mil telescopic sights.
-The L115A1 is in service with the Royal Marines, British Army and RAF Regiment in Afghanistan and Iraq.
+The L115A1 was in service with the Royal Marines, British Army and RAF Regiment in Afghanistan and Iraq.

 In November 2007 the British Ministry of Defence (MOD) announced that their snipers in the Army, Royal Marines and RAF Regiment were to get a new rifle.
 Accuracy International would supply 580 L115A3 Long Range Rifles with daytime telescopic sights.
 The L115A3 is being supplied as part of a broader Sniper System Improvement Programme (SSIP) which also includes night sights, spotting scopes, laser rangefinders and tripods.
 The L115A3 rifle was first deployed to Afghanistan in May 2008.

 Some features of the improved L115A3 include: